top of page

 Active Listening

-The skill of "active listening" emerged as a therapeutic tool in psychological circles in the late 1950's.
+The God-hearing described in this promise is reflected in "active listening," a therapeutic tool that emerged in psychological circles in the late 1950's.
 It is the intentional practice of fully concentrating on a speaker, understanding their message, and responding thoughtfully.
-It involves giving undivided attention, withholding judgment, reflecting back what is heard, and seeking clarification—so the speaker feels genuinely heard and understood, not merely listened to.
+It involves giving undivided attention, withholding judgment, reflecting back what is heard, and seeking clarification.
+Its therapeutic value lies in affirming that one is heard, allowing one to feel genuinely understood, not merely listened to.

 Three core conditions are keys to its effectiveness: